collective-logic/new-site/index.md

 ---
+navgroup: 'MainNav'
+navTitle: Home
+order: 1

+layout: website
 title: Welcome

-layout: website
+heroTitle: Digital business excellence with excellent digital business
+heroImage: home-hero.jpg
 ---

-### Digital business excellence with excellent digital business

 We focus on quality and innovation, using best-in-breed technology to deliver for our customers.
 We are passionate about creating solutions that help organisations navigate the unknown, drive change and create value through a unique blend of technology, creativity